What is Lansoprazole?

 Where can I find more information on Acid Relux and Lansoprazole?

-Please refer to the patient information leaflet (PIL) for Lansoprazole for further information on this medication.
-You can find more information about Acid Reflux on the Conditions category page.
+Once you buy Lansoprazole, you will receive a patient information leaflet in the pack provided.
+You can read the patient information leaflet (PIL) for Lansoprazole for further information on this medication.
+You can find more information about Acid Reflux on the here.